 A subset of the 401(k) plan is the SIMPLE 401(k) plan.
 Just like the SIMPLE IRA plan, this is a plan just for you: the small business owner with 100 or fewer employees.
-However, just as with the SIMPLE IRA plan, there is a two-year grace period for growing businesses.
+However, just as with the SIMPLE IRA plan, there is a two-year grace period if you exceed 100 employees, to allow for growing businesses.

 Under a SIMPLE 401(k) plan, an employee can elect to defer some compensation.
 But unlike a regular 401(k) plan, you the employer must make either: